Saturday, October 22, 2011

 chopped cilantro and lamb's quarters

 1. Heat the oil over medium heat and add the shallots, cooking until translucent.
-Add the garlic and cook 1 minute longer.
+Add the garlic, chili pepper, and ginger and cook another minute.

 4. Add the coconut milk, lamb's quarters and cilantro.
 If the broth is too thick, add up to 1/2 c. water.
 Remove the soup from the heat.